pratheesh1/audiophile-express/README.md

 Pre-requisite for running the tests:

-- All env variables are set in the .env file.
 - The database is set up with migrations and is up and running.
+- The project is deployed on a server.
+Update the server details in the `cypress.json` file.
 - The database has at least one user, one product, and one incomplete order that belong to the user.
 - The database has at least one user, one product, and one incomplete order that do not belong to the user.
 - In the cypress/fixtures folder, there are the following files: